Ladybird Expert: Climate Change

-The idea for the book came from Charles's friend Nicholas Soames, who, following the Princes's address on to world leaders at the opening session of the 2015 United Nations Climate Change Conference in Paris, pointed out the need for a guide to the subject in plain-English.
+The idea for the book came from Charles' friend Nicholas Soames, who, following the Prince's address on to world leaders at the opening session of the 2015 United Nations Climate Change Conference in Paris, pointed out the need for a guide to the subject in plain English.

-Charles contacted environmental campaigner and write Tony Juniper, who had been a special adviser to the Prince of Wales Charities' International Sustainability Unit and the Prince's Rainforests Project, whose wife suggested the Ladybird Book format for the project.
+Charles contacted environmental campaigner and writer Tony Juniper, who had been a special adviser to the Prince of Wales Charities' International Sustainability Unit and the Prince's Rainforests Project, whose wife suggested the Ladybird Book format for the project.

 Juniper and Shuckburg, who are both based in Cambridge and work for the Cambridge Institute for Sustainability Leadership, of which Charles is the patron, spent nine months working on the project.
 Juniper credits his own career choice to the Ladybird Nature series books he read as a child.